 - Getting Organized

 Managing all of your documents has never been so easy and secure.
-There will be a detailed trail of all the locations of your documents along with streamlining processes such as:
+There will be a detailed trail of all the locations of your papers along with streamlining processes such as:

 - Organizing all of your content – You can create a central location that includes all of your documents such as health forms, contracts, notes from doctors, etc. Images such as X-rays, ultrasounds and PET scans can be stored inside SharePoint as well.